technology-toolbox/website/content/blog/jjameson/2010/01/04/managing-email-effectively.md

 I just inspected my email rules in Outlook and found that I am now up to 32 rules.
 Note that most of these rules follow the same basic structure:

+{{< blockquote "font-italic" >}}

-> Apply this rule after the message arrives
-> sent to people or distribution list
-> move it to the specified folder
-> except if my name is in the To or Cc box
-> stop processing more rules
+Apply this rule after the message arrives sent to people or distribution list move it to the specified folder except if my name is in the To or Cc box stop processing more rules

+{{< /blockquote >}}

 For example, I have a rule named **SharePoint 2010 discussions** configured         as follows:

+{{< blockquote "font-italic" >}}

-> Apply this rule after the message arrives
-> sent to SharePoint 2010 Discussion
-> move it to the SharePoint 2010 folder
-> except if my name is in the To or Cc box
-> stop processing more rules
+Apply this rule after the message arrives sent to SharePoint 2010 Discussion move it to the SharePoint 2010 folder except if my name is in the To or Cc box stop processing more rules

+{{< /blockquote >}}

 As you can see from the previous screenshot, this rule automatically routed 1,837         messages sent to the **SharePoint 2010 Discussion** DL to the corresponding         **SharePoint 2010** folder.